Latest update on patients with Covid-19 in hospital in Offaly, Laois and Kildare

 Both patients are being treated in Naas with both Tullamore and Portlaoise clear of confirmed cases of Covid-19.

-In terms of suspected cases, there are none in Tullamore, none in Portlaoise and there are two in Naas.
+In terms of suspected cases, there are none in Tullamore, three in Portlaoise and there is one in Naas.

-READ NEXT: 70% of cases of Covid-19 in Offaly in last two months were in one town
+READ NEXT: Area by area breakdown of all Covid-19 cases in Offaly

+There are two patients with confirmed cases being treated in Cavan, Kilkenny and The Mater while there is one patient being treated in each of Mullingar and Beaumont hospitals

-Beaumont also has seven suspected cases while there are 44 patients with suspected cases being treated in University Hospital Limerick and 11 suspected cases in Galway University Hospital
+There are 57 patients with suspected cases being treated in University Hospital Limerick and 15 suspected cases in Galway University Hospital

 Leave your comment